 Copyrights

-Copyrights and patents are not the same things, although they are often confused.
+Copyrights and patents are different, although they often need clarification.
 A copyright is a type of intellectual property protection that protects original works of authorship, which might include literary works, music, art, and more.
 Today, copyrights also protect computer software and architecture.

 Copyright protections are automatic; once you create something, it is yours.
 However, if your rights under copyright protections are infringed and you wish to file a lawsuit, then registration of your copyright will be necessary.